benjiao/common-garden-birds/README.md

 A zine featuring common garden birds in the Philippines by [@benjiaonature](https://instagram.com/benjiaonature).
 I made this zine using photos I've taken while birdwatching.
 This was created as a giveaway for our wedding.

+You can make a duplicate of my files on [Canva](https://www.canva.com/design/DAFvkGzWLWw/bHDRJ63xxcnk-Pc6SIu1yg/edit) our you can download the PDF or PNGs.

 This is the layout that I used to print it on a single A4 size sheet of paper and assemble it without the need for binding.
 You can follow [this guide](https://www.42ndstreet.org.uk/support/read/how-to-make-your-own-zine/) to learn more about how to put it together.

 ![Zine Layout](zine.png)